hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 Employee inserted = this.employeeDAO.insertByExample(emp);
 ```

+If an auto-generated primary key is active in the table, it's retrieved in the resulting Model object.
+When inserting on a view, the auto-generated primary key value is not retrieved.

+The omitted columns are not retrieved automatically even if table level constraints populated them; if the app would need to execute an extra SELECT to retrieve them.

 ### 6. Update by Primary Key

-This method is only available in tables with primary keys:
+This method updates a single row in a table that has a primary key.
+As such, this method is only available in tables with primary keys.

+For example:

 ```java
 Employee emp = this.employeeDAO.select(154);